DonKarlssonSan/hicetnunc-wiki/Interactive-OBJKTs.md

-Below is a guide to make an interactive OBJKT.
+Below is a guide to minting an interactive OBJKT.

 Also check out the [templates](https://github.com/hicetnunc2000/hicetnunc/tree/develop/templates) for p5.js, shaders, html, and svg.